Minor in Big Data Technology

 - To introduce students to some applications of Big Data Technology

 For program requirements and further details refer to the catalog - Undergraduate Minor Program in Big Data Technology.

 The non-COMP course(s) which could be substituted the BDT minor elective courses is/are reviewed on case-by-case basis.

-First batch application deadline (with effective term in Spring 2022-23): on or before 5pm of 8 February 2023 (Wednesday).
+First batch application deadline (with effective term in Fall 2023-24): on or before 5pm of 6 September 2023 (Wednesday).
 Note that final year students are not allowed to declare minor in their last regular term of studies.